Our Story:

 Weeds, pests, and disease are managed using controls such as row cover or kaolin clay to protect the plants without using harmful pesticides.
 We believe you can't have a healthy garden if you use toxic chemicals.
 Our growing methods strive to support beneficial insect populations who will help maintain the productivity of our gardens.
 As a result of not spraying pesticides, our gardens are always alive with buzzing bees and helpful insects!

 Weeds are managed either by cultivating with hand tools, a flame weeder or a small tiller.
 We also use the stale seed bed method and cover beds with tarps to smother weeds.
-Pests and disease are managed using a "beyond organic" methodology.
-We monitor and hand-pick certain pests like Potato Beetles, Hornworms, and Cabbage Worms.
-As a last resort we will use organic certified controls like Neem oil or insecticidal soaps.
+Pests and disease are managed by monitoring and using organic pesticides only when absolutely necessary.
+We reduce our need to spray by avoiding crops with heavy pest pressure, excluding them with insect netting, using kaolin clay as a barrier, and rotating our crops.

 We strive to produce the best food we can because we care deeply about the people we feed it to.